How to Install CakePHP?

 In case you need to use a CDN then App. imageBaseUrl, App.jsBaseUrl, App.cssBaseUrl shall be updated to point to CDN URI.

 This has been a guide to Install CakePHP.
-Here we have discussed how to install CakePHP with system requirements and Configurations.
+Here we have discussed how to install CakePHP with pre-requisites and configurations respectively.
 You may also look at the following articles to learn more –